SummerSlam (2015): Aftermath

 On the following night's Raw, The New Day (Big E and Kofi Kingston, with Xavier Woods) defeated The Lucha Dragons (Sin Cara and Kalisto).
 After the match, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) made their return to WWE, performing a 3D on Woods through a table and confronting The Prime Time Players (Darren Young and Titus O'Neil).
 The New Day would go on to retain their titles through 2015 and 2016.
 On December 13, 2016, The New Day's reigns reached 479 days, officially breaking the record set by Demolition to become the longest single reign in WWE history.
 Five days later, at the pay-per-view Roadblock: End of the Line, they lost the titles to Cesaro and Sheamus.

 Kevin Owens started setting his sights on the WWE Intercontinental Championship, leading to a feud with champion Ryback.
 On the September 7 episode of Raw, Owens interrupted Ryback's interview and then attacked him, costing him a lumberjack match against Seth Rollins on the September 10 episode of SmackDown while Owens was one of the Lumberjacks.
 On the September 14 episode of Raw, Ryback was granted permission by The Authority to defend the Intercontinental Championship against Owens at Night of Champions.

-The 2015 SummerSlam was the last SummerSlam to occur before the reintroduction of the brand extension in July 2016, which again split the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
+The 2015 SummerSlam was the last SummerSlam to occur before the reintroduction of the brand extension in July 2016, which again split the main roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform.
 As such, another world championship was introduced.
 After the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE Championship, the WWE Universal Championship was introduced for Raw with its inaugural champion crowned at the 2016 SummerSlam.
+This was also the last SummerSlam to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.